mahendra0401/subscription/README.md

 ./manage.py lms check_subscription --settings=devstack_docker    - for devstack setup
 ```
 ## Use Subscription
-* Admin can create subscription from admin panel `/admin/subscription/subscription/`
+* Admin can create a subscription from the admin panel `/admin/subscription/subscription/`
-* Admin can see all activated subscriptions from admin panel `/admin/subscription/usersubscription/`
+* Admin can see all activated subscriptions the from admin panel `/admin/subscription/usersubscription/`
-* Users can see all subscription at `/subscriptions`
+* Users can see all subscriptions at `/subscriptions`